camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 description: "Learn how to configure individual components"
 ---

-We recently changed the way that the helm chart supplies configuration options to each of the application components (Zeebe, Tasklist, Operate, Modeler, ...).
+As of 8.5, we changed the way that the helm chart supplies configuration options to each of the application components (Zeebe, Tasklist, Operate, Modeler, ...).
 Before, we set many environment variables which were uppercase variants of the spring option names.
 This is quite confusing since most of our documentation is written with the spring `application.properties` or `application.yaml` names in mind.
 We would also run into problems where application components release a feature but the helm chart does not expose the option under a key.
 To resolve those issues, we moved to using `application.yaml` as the default configuration mechanism, and exposed some options to make it easy to override.

-## Process with environment variables (old way)
+## Process with environment variables (before 8.5)

-In the old way of customizing the application configurations, one would need to know how [Spring would read properties](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html).
+Previously, if you wanted to customize the application configurations, one would need to know how [Spring would read properties](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html).
 The configuration option, such as

 ```yaml
 camunda.operate: